GitSoot/phase-1-project/README.md

 The application allows users to input an ingredient into the search bar.
 It return a recipe that contains the ingredient.
 If no recipe is available, the application notifies the user.

+Users also have the option of having a random recipe presented to them by clikcking "Feeling Luck", which is our random meal generator.

 ## How to Use
 1. Access the recipe on your device
 2. Input the ingredient you have